Metro church agrees to pay $13.1M to disaffiliate from United Methodist Church - NewsBreak

 Metro church agrees to pay $13.1M to disaffiliate from United Methodist Church

-Lawyers confirmed that Mt.
+Lawyers confirmed to Channel 2 Action News that Mt.
 Bethel and the North Georgia Methodist Conference agreed to the multi-million settlement last week.

 Under the settlement, Mt.
 Bethel will drop UMC from its name.